Check out our Recruitment GuidesHints & Tips

 Approximately 1.4 million people in the UK have a learning disability.
 A learning disability affects the way a person learns and deals with things in all areas of life.
 People whose learning disability is mild often learn to speak, read and write.
 However, people whose learning disability is more severe may need higher levels of support.

 Community-based services for people with a Learning Disability provide care, treatment and support, in the community, for people with a learning disability.
 They help people to leave as independently as possible, manage their condition and improve it where this is possible.
+There are also residential-based services that care for people with a more acute learning disability.

 Elderly care is the fulfillment of the special needs and requirements that are unique to senior citizens.
 It includes a wide range of services that are provided over an extended period of time to people who need help to perform daily activities.